nanda2502/psychograph/README.md

 Psychograph is a Python project designed to create a citation network of academic articles based on predefined keywords.

+## Citation Network of Articles Published in Psychology Journals Between 2014 and 2023
 ![Citation Network of Articles Published in Psychology Journals Between 2014 and 2023](https://github.com/nanda2502/psychograph/blob/main/data/annotated_graph_black_background.png)

 ## Prerequisites